Interesting Facts about Rocks and 3 Different Types

 All igneous rocks were formed from the solidification of lava, molten fragments, and ash either inside the ground or on the surface, where the lava, molten fragments, and ash from volcanoes are called extrusive igneous rocks.
 They were formed from the freezing of magma on the surface of the earth.

-Some other igneous rocks such as granite were formed in the depths of the earth, and these rocks are called intrusive igneous rocks because they were formed from freezing magma in the ground, and the following is an explanation of the two types of igneous rocks:
+Some other igneous rocks, such as granite, were formed in the depths of the earth, and these are called intrusive igneous rocks because they were formed from freezing magma in the ground the following is an explanation of the two types of igneous rocks:

-1. Intrusive igneous rocks: They are formed by the slow crystallization of magma, either several kilometers below the Earth’s surface in the form of large, irregular plutons or near the surface in fissures and fractures such as simple shallow subductions in Neo-Cross or sills.
+1. Intrusive igneous rocks: They are formed by the slow crystallisation of magma, either several kilometres below the Earth’s surface in the form of large, irregular plutons or near the surface in fissures and fractures such as simple shallow subductions in Neo-Cross or sills.

 Igneous rocks can also be classified as follows:

-The type of rocks that are formed as a result of the solidification of molten materials (magma), and solidification may occur in the ground, so the resulting rocks are called igneous rocks.
-Some of them solidify at the surface of the earth, so they are called igneous rocks, and there are igneous rocks under the surface, and depending on the proportion of silica to the following types
+They are formed as a result of the solidification of molten materials (magma), and solidification may occur in the ground, so the resulting rocks are called igneous rocks.
+Some of them solidify at the surface of the earth, so they are called igneous rocks, and there are igneous rocks under the surface, depending on the proportion of silica to the following types:

 1. Acidic Rocks

-Granite: It is an igneous rock that forms at a great depth in the ground, It is often coarse-grained rock.
-That is, its mineral content can be distinguished with the naked eye and it may sometimes be medium or fine-grained.
+Granite: Granite is an igneous rock that forms at a great depth in the ground.
+It is often coarse-grained rock.
+That is, its mineral content can be distinguished by the naked eye, and it may sometimes be medium- or fine-grained.

 Granite consists mainly of quartz, feldspar, and mica, and there are rocks equivalent to granite, but different from it in the nature of the texture, namely rhyolite, obsidian, pitchstone, and pumice, which is known as a pumice stone.